TVRI (TV channel): History

 As a preparation towards the fourth Asian Games in 1962, the Indonesian government intends to establish a television station in Indonesia.
-On July 25, 1961, the Indonesian Minister of Information issued Ministerial Decree No. 20/SK/M/1961 regarding the formation of the Television Preparation Committee (P2T).
+On 25 July 1961, the Indonesian Minister of Information issued Ministerial Decree No. 20/SK/M/1961 regarding the formation of the Television Preparation Committee (P2T).

 TVRI began its trial broadcast with the 17th Indonesian Independence Day ceremony on 17 August 1962.
 The event was broadcast from the courtyard of the Merdeka Palace in Jakarta, in black-and-white format and supported by a 100W backup transmitter.
 On 24 August, TVRI officially aired for the first time with a live broadcast of the 1962 Asian Games opening ceremony from Gelora Bung Karno Main Stadium.

 After the concluding of the games, TVRI was closed for some time until it aired again on 11 October 1962.
 TVRI began broadcasting advertisements on television starting 1 March 1963.

 In 1965 TVRI Yogyakarta was inaugurated in Yogyakarta, signalling the establishment of regional TVRI stations in following years which gradually expanded the reach of TVRI central broadcast.
 With the launch of Palapa satellite in 1976, TVRI could easily reach all parts of Indonesia.
 This is reinforced by the "mobile production station" (Stasiun Produksi Keliling) which was formed gradually starting in 1977 in several provincial capitals.

 In the 1960s, TVRI only broadcast at the evening.
 Until 1969, TVRI only broadcast 4.5 hours on Sunday nights.
 However, in the following decades, TVRI added broadcast hours to the afternoon.
 The morning and afternoon broadcast is then presented only on Sundays, as well as on national holidays and state events.

-On 1 January 1983, TVRI launched Programa Dua TVRI (now TVRI Jakarta) TVRI officially launched TVRI Programa 2 in Jakarta, which was originally a channel that only broadcast news programs in English.
+On 1 January 1983, TVRI launched Programa Dua TVRI (now TVRI Jakarta) TVRI officially launched TVRI Programa 2 in Jakarta, which was originally a channel that only broadcast news programmes in English.
 Starting in 1989, Programa 2 programs began to be developed to be more suitable for the Jakarta public, thus starting to undermine TVRI's central broadcast monopoly on television broadcasts. which began to overturn TVRI monopoly on television broadcasts, followed by launch of private television network RCTI about four months later.
 On 23 January 1991, another private television network TPI (now MNCTV) began broadcasting nationally, initially by utilizing TVRI airtime which does not broadcast in the morning and afternoon.
 Since then TVRI is no longer dominates television broadcasts in other places in Indonesia.
 Moreover, the Minister of Information's decree allowed private television stations (which previously had their broadcast coverage limited to the city where the station was broadcasting) to broadcast nationally.